akhesaCaro/akhesaCaro.github.io/marshallable_types.md

 *Haskell's tips*

-You can encapsulate your marshallable's type into your model type with a `newtype` (and not the other way around).
+You can encapsulate your marshallable's type into your model type with a `newtype`.

-It is more likely that your domain will change.
+It is more likely that your domain will change, that is why we prefer to do it this way instead of the other way around.
 So this way, you will know if you need to break the link between them.

 ```Haskell